chnihy/melodicpatternmaker/README.md

   * Rhythm
   * Pattern (ex 1234)

 It also supports creating rhythmic grids to help work on combining subdivisions.
 There are a lot of possibilities with all of the various modifiers!
+GRIDS ARE NOT CURRENTLY FUNCTIONAL, will be again soon!

 ## How to install and run
 ### Clone Repo